kurtmilam/partial.lenses/README.md

 //  {id: 4, value: "d"},
 //  {id: 5, value: "e"}]
 ```

+Note that `L.find` by itself does not satisfy all lens laws.
+To fix this, you
+can e.g. post compose `L.find` with lenses that ensure that the property being
+tested by the predicate given to `L.find` cannot be written to.
+See
+[here](#myth-partial-lenses-are-not-lawful) for discussion and an example.

 ##### <a id="L-findWith"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-findWith) [`L.findWith(...optics) ~> optic`](#L-findWith "L.findWith: (POptic s s1, ...POptic sN a) -> POptic [s] a") <small><sup>v1.0.0</sup></small>